 Hummingbirds are generally small.
 The thumb-sized Bee Hummingbird (Mellisuga helenae ) is only 6cm long, making it the smallest bird in the world.
 At the other extreme for hummingbirds is the Giant Hummingbird (Patagona gigas) with a beak to tail length of 23cm.
 Similar sized birds are starlings and northern cardinals.

 Metabolism and Diet

-At night or when food is scarce, hummingbirds can slow their metabolism dramatically.
+At night or when food is scarce, these birds can slow their metabolism dramatically.
 Their body temperature drops from 40°C to 18°C, while their heart rate falls to 1 beat per second, and their breathing slows down correspondingly.

-Despite their high metabolism and living at a fast pace, hummingbirds may live up to 5 years.
-Several hummingbirds have been documented as living for more than 10 years.
+Despite their high metabolism and living at a fast pace, these tiny birds may live up to five years.
+Several have been documented as living for more than 10 years.
 The oldest was captured and tagged as an adult (i.e. more than 1 year old) and recaptured 11 years later, making it at least 12 years old.

 Many species have very bright plumage with exotic coloration.
 The coloration does not come from pigmentation alone, but from cell structures that refract light in a manner similar to a prism.
 Iridescent birds rely on a combination of refraction and pigmentation to give their feathers color.